nus-cs2103/website-base/admin/tools.md

 <span style="color:purple">**:fas-hard-hat: Preparation:**</span>

 **Install Git and a Git GUI client** on your computer.<br>
   {{ icon_tip }} SourceTree comes with bundled with Git i.e., if you install SourceTree, you get both Git and a GUI client in one shot.
+If you are already comfortable using Git command line, you need not install/use a GUI client.

 <div id="git-username">